SuhelKhanAMU/suhelkhanamu/README.md

 ### Hi there 👋
+    'm student of Aligarh Muslim University (grad student).
+I am a versetile person with abilities and skills.
+I'm a quick learner, multi-tasker and perseverer.
 <!--
 **SuhelKhanAMU/suhelkhanamu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.